BesenbacherLab/lionheart/README.md

 # Add to PATH
 # Change the path to fit with your system
-# Tip: Consider adding it to the terminal configuration file (e.g. ~/.bashrc)
+# Tip: Consider adding it to the terminal configuration file (e.g., ~/.bashrc)
 $ export PATH=/home/<username>/.nimble/bin:$PATH

 # Install and use nim 1.6.4